bitbouncer/csi-build-scripts/README.md

 =================
 Common buildscripts for bitbouncer repos.

 Downloads and build all required libs.
-The purpose is to have a common build system to make it trivial to use Visual Studio for during development and still easily deploy on Linux
+The purpose is to have a common build system to make it trivial to use Visual Studio during development and deploy production code on Linux

 Downloads and builds (where needed)
   * Boost              1.57